WitherOrNot/cbs-docs/CBSInternals.md

 The possible values for package states are the same as those for the current and applicable states. `pUIHandler` references an implementation of `ICbsUIHandler`, whose reference implementation can be found [here](https://github.com/WitherOrNot/cbsexploder/blob/319344c0641e6d280e6a592e6f61e07a22d8ff47/cbsexploder/uihandler.cpp).
 As shown, multiple operations for multiple packages can be queued at once before being executed by `FinalizeEx`.
 The value of `requiredAction` is set to `1` if a reboot is required and `0` otherwise.

+Additional examples of CBS API usage can be found in the projects [CbsExploder](https://github.com/WitherOrNot/cbsexploder) and [CallCbsCore](https://github.com/seven-mile/CallCbsCore).

 ## Package Management

+Upon calling `FinalizeEx`, the Trusted Installer begins the process of package installation, which is done in the following stages:
+1. Planning
+2. Resolving
+3. Pre-Staging
+4. Staging
+5. Installing

+### Planning

+In this stage, the dependency tree of the package is resolved, and the presence of manifests for all dependency packages is checked.
+If any dependency is missing, the installation fails.

+### Resolving

+In this stage, the dependency tree is crawled to create a list of all deployments to be installed, then this list is passed to CSI for processing.

+### Pre-Staging

+In this stage, the component data is added to the registry in `COMPONENTS\DerivedData\Components`.
+A key named for the key form of the component is created and populated with the following values:
+ - `S256H`, the SHA256 hash of the uncompressed manifest
+ - `identity`, containing expanded assembly identity data
+ - `c!<keyform>`, with `<keyform>` replaced with the component key form

+The package catalogs are then copied to `\Windows\WinSxS\Catalogs` and `\Windows\System32\CatRoot\{F750E6C3-38EE-11D1-85E5-00C04FC295EE}`.
+In the `Catalogs` directory, the catalog filename is changed to the SHA256 hash of the catalog file.

+### Staging

+In this stage, the component files are copied to `\Windows\WinSxS` in folders named after the component key form.
+The corresponding registry key for each component is updated to add values named `f!<filename>`, with `<filename>` replaced with the name of each file in the component.
+The `CF` value of this key is also set to mark the component as staged, as well as which compression is used for the manifest.
+Finally, deployments is pinned by creating a key for each deployment in `COMPONENTS\CanonicalData\Deployments` named after its key form.
+This key is populated with the following values:

+ - `appid`, containing expanded deployment assembly identity data
+ - `CatalogThumbprint`, containing the SHA256 hash of the uncompressed deployment manifest
+ - `p!<packagekeyform>`, with `<packagekeyform>` replaced with a keyform for the package
+ - `s!<packagekeyform>`, set to signal that the deployment is staged

+At this stage, a valid CBS state has been reached, and the session may end depending on whether the package was requested to be staged or installed.
+Packages that are staged may resume the install process upon a future request to install the package.

+### Installing

+This stage is handled by 3 main parts of the servicing stack: Primitive Installers, Midground Installers, and Advanced Installers.